 Manuscripts must be on A4 paper, with margins of 2.5cm on all four sides, the font should be 12 point Times New Roman and 1.5 spaced.
 The manuscript should not exceed 25 pages in total.
 Manuscripts should be ordered as follows:

-- Page 1 must contain a complete and succinct title; first name, middle initial, and surname of each author; affiliations, mailing address, phone number, fax number, and email addresses of all authors for editorial correspondence regarding the manuscript and reprint requests.
+- Page 1 must contain a complete and succinct title; first name, middle initial, and surname of each author; affiliations, mailing address, phone number, fax number, and email addresses of all authors for editorial correspondence regarding the manuscript.

-- Page 2 should contain the ‘Abstract' approximately 150 words.
+- Page 2 should contain the ‘Abstract' of approximately 250 words.
 The abstract should be structured and include the objective, methods, results, and conclusions.
 The abstract should be followed by 5 to 7 keywords.

 Figures and Tables

 Each illustration should be numbered consecutively using Arabic numbers and accompanied by a legend describing it.
 All illustrations must be submitted in a format suitable for reproduction across either a single column or an entire page.
-Each table should be clearly titled and labeled with a comprehensive legend.
+Each table should be clearly titled and labelled with a comprehensive legend.
 Tables should be numbered separately to illustrations using Arabic numbers i.e. Table 1, 2, etc. Statistical measures of variation such as SD and SEM etc. should be identified.
 Tables and graphics should be provided separately from the main text.
-Captions for the graphic content should be written below each figure and the title should be written above the table.
+Captions for the graphic content should be written below each figure, and the title should be written above the table.
 Written permission must be obtained to reproduce any graphic content from another author and their publisher.
-Color figures are accepted in certain circumstances, provided that the author is willing to cover the cost of publication.
+Colour figures are accepted.

-References should be numbered consecutively in the order in which they appear in the text and should be kept to an appropriate minimum.
+References should be listed consecutively in alphabetical order and kept to an appropriate minimum.
 References should include the beginning and end page numbers of the journal from which it is cited.
-References used in the text, tables, and figures should be identified with Arabic numbers.
+References in the text, tables, and figures should be identified with Arabic numbers.
 Manuscripts written in languages other than English should be limited.
 List all authors’ names if there are six or fewer; when there are seven or more authors list the first six authors followed by et al. Websites are not to be cited in the reference list but may be cited within the text or in the table as a footnote.
-The authors are responsible for the correct citation of the references used within their article.
+The authors are responsible for correctly citing the references used within their article.
+Pay attention that SEAM uses APA Citation Style.
+We recommend that you use a reference manager such as Mendeley or EndNote.
 Examples of acceptable references are given below: